lukefrogger/bc-react-starter/docs/translation-strings.md

 ```

 - The first parameter is the route to the string in the translation.json file
-- The second parameter is a fallback string, incase the the text string in the translation file is missing.
+- The second parameter is a fallback string, in case the text string in the translation file is missing.

 That's it!